ucsf-wynton/wynton-website-hpc/docs/scheduler/submit-jobs.md

 By using `${NSLOTS:-1}`, instead of just `${NSLOTS}`, this script will fall back to use a single thread if `NSLOTS` is not set, e.g. when running the script on your local computer.

 <div class="alert alert-danger" role="alert" markdown="1">
-<strong>Do not use more cores than requested!</strong> - a common reason for compute nodes being clogged up and jobs running slowly.
-A typically mistake is to hard-code the number of cores in the script and then request a different number when submitting the job - using <code>NSLOTS</code> avoids this problem.
+**Do not use more cores than requested!** - a common reason for compute nodes being clogged up and jobs running slowly.
+A typically mistake is to hard-code the number of cores in the script and then request a different number when submitting the job - using `NSLOTS` avoids this problem.
 Another problem is software that by default use all of the machine's cores - make sure to control for this, e.g. use dedicated command-line option or environment variable for that software.
 One such environment variable is OMP_NUM_THREADS.
-For bash scripts, use <code>export OMP_NUM_THREADS=${NSLOTS:-1}</code>.
+For bash scripts, use `export OMP_NUM_THREADS=${NSLOTS:-1}`.
 </div>